Criticism of Muhammad: Aisha

 In classical sources, Aisha was six or seven years old when betrothed to Muhammad, with the marriage being consummated when she reached the age of nine or ten years old.
 Some modern sources, however, state her age to be twelve or older.
-Beginning in the early twentieth century, Christian polemicists and orientalists attacked what they deemed to be Muhammad's deviant sexuality, for having married an underage (Note: Islamic sources of the classical era differ among themselves about her precise age at the time of marriage and consummation but converge on her pre-menarcheal status.
+(Note: Multiple references:) Christian polemicists and orientalists attacked what they deemed to be Muhammad's deviant sexuality, for having married an underage (Note: Islamic sources of the classical era differ among themselves about her precise age at the time of marriage and consummation but converge on her pre-menarcheal status.
 Ibn Sa'd's corpus of biography varies her age at the time of marriage between six and seven, and holds her age at consummation to be nine; al-Tabari notes that Aisha stayed with her parents even after the marriage, which would be consummated only at nine years of age upon her reaching sexual maturity but in another place, remarks her to have been born before the dawning of Islam (610 C.E), which translates to an age of about twelve or more at marriage; Ibn Hisham's biography of Muhammad notes her to have been ten years old at consummation.
 Aisha herself recollected to have been married at seven years of age — as transmitted in Sahih al-Bukhari —, and would leverage her being the only virgin-wife of Muhammad to attract support in the successional disputes that ensued upon Muhammad's death.Spellberg finds attempts in proving the "real age" of Aisha at the time of marriage (or consummation) as an exercise in futility; Kecia Ali agrees.
-Scholars have noted such underage marriages to be common in premodern world and such exclusive focus on the young age of Aisha might have been a ploy to assert that Aisha was born to a Muslim family, who deserved greater reverence.) girl; criticisms came from the likes of Harvey Newcomb and David Samuel Margoliouth while others were mild, choosing to explain how the "heat of tropics" made "girls of Arabia" mature at an early age.
-While most Muslims defended the traditionally accepted age of Aisha with vigor emphasizing on cultural relativism, the political dimensions of the marriage, Aisha's "exceptional qualities" etc., some modern scholars (Note: However, such revisionism was critiqued by conservative scholars.) chose to re-calculate the age and fix it at late adolescence as a tool of social reform in their homelands or to appeal to different audiences.
+Scholars have noted such underage marriages to be common in the premodern world and such exclusive focus on the young age of Aisha might have been a ploy to assert that Aisha was born to a Muslim family, who deserved greater reverence.) girl; early twentieth-century criticisms came from the likes of Harvey Newcomb and David Samuel Margoliouth while others were mild, choosing to explain how the "heat of tropics" made "girls of Arabia" mature at an early age.
+While most Muslims defended the traditionally accepted age of Aisha with vigor emphasizing cultural relativism, the political dimensions of the marriage, Aisha's "exceptional qualities" etc., some modern scholars (Note: However, such revisionism was critiqued by conservative scholars.) chose to re-calculate the age and fix it at late adolescence as a tool of social reform in their homelands or to appeal to different audiences.
 (Note: One such attempt corroborates information known about her older sister Asma to suggest that Aisha was over thirteen — probably between seventeen and nineteen — at the time of her marriage.)
+In the late twentieth century, opponents of Islam have used Aisha's age at marriage to criticize Muhammad and to explain the great prevalence of child marriage in Muslim societies.